-RADIUS authentication PSK requires the passphrase be entered into each device.
+RADIUS authentication.
+PSK requires the passphrase be entered into each device.

 This is labor intensive, on a large network but not a big deal for a small one.
-An important
+An important downside of PSK is if a device is lost or stolen the passphrase needs to be changed or the intruder will have easy access to your network.

 Ideally passphrase should be random and very long to defeat dictionary lookup attack.
 Good passphrases are difficult to generate manually.
-Luckily the Internet once again comes to the rescue with an online passphrase generation site.
+Luckily the internet once again comes to the rescue with online around the flawed WEP, as such is it more computationally intensive and not quite as secure as AES.
+Unless you need backward compatibility with old Wi-Fi clients use AES.

 WPA2 has several encryption options, for maxim security and performance use AES not TKIP.
 Temporal Key Integrity Protocol was developed as an intern improvement to address serious weaknesses discovered in the original encryption scheme Wireless Equivalent Privacy (WEP).
-TKIP is in essence a wrapper around the flawed WEP, as such is it more computationally intensive and not quite as secure as AES.
-Unless you need backward compatibility with old Wi-Fi clients use AES.
+TKIP is in essence a wrapper